niclabs/BoxingExperience/readme.md

 - Move "CameraStreaming.cc" into "ns-3.19/scratch" folder.

+- Add the video you want to stream in the "vlc" folder, and change the video name in start_basic_test script (line 60).

-- Create the containers using the included create_containers script
+- Create the containers using the included create_containers script.

-- Once the containers are created, run the tests using start_simple_test script.
+- Once the containers are created, run the tests using start_basic_test script.

-- Once the required tests are done, run stop_simple_test script to stop the ns-3 topology simulation and the containers linked to it.
+- Once the required tests are done, run stop_basic_test script to stop the ns-3 topology simulation and the containers linked to it.

 - Finally, to destroy some existing containers, use destroy_containers script.